OFFICES UP FOR ELECTION

 If you’re running for a federal, state or multi-county seat, the Florida Division of Elections is your qualifying officer.

-For more details on the offices up for election, click here.
-For information on qualifying with the Division of Elections, click here.
+- For information on qualifying with the Division of Elections, click here.

 QUALIFYING FOR COUNTY OFFICE - STEP 2